REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Common blue-eyed-grass Sisyrinchium montanum member of iris family

-Harebell Campanula rotundifolia CF
+Harebell Campanula rotundifolia cf. creeping bellflower CFM

-Orange hawkweed Hieracium aurantiacum C
+Orange hawkweed Hieracium aurantiacum CM

-Yellow hawkweed Hieracium caespitosum king devil CF
+Yellow hawkweed Hieracium caespitosum king devil CFM

 Spotted water-hemlock Cicuta maculata spotted cowbane